-Spanish 510: Survey of Peninsular Spanish Literature I Spanish 511: Survey of Peninsular Spanish Literature II Spanish 520: Survey of Latin American Literature I Spanish 521: Survey of Latin American Literature II Five electives, 400 or above, from departmental offerings.
-These must include at least 12 units from departmental 500-level courses.
-The electives may include up to six units for internship and up to six units chosen from Spanish 341, 560, 565, 571, 575 or from the following courses: Art History 230: Baroque Art Art History 270/271: Latin American Visual Art Anthropology 352: Ethnography of Latin America History 155: Gender in Latin American History 1490-1800 History 260: Culture and Power in Renaissance Europe History 261: Rebellion and Discipline in Reformation Europe + Approval of completed portfolio At least four of the advanced courses must be taken on the Appleton campus.
-As part of the Spanish major, students need to take one writing-intensive course and one speaking-intensive course, both in Spanish (or one Spanish 315: Advanced Composition and Conversation when studying abroad).
-Portfolio requirement In addition to the coursework specified in the core, students majoring in Spanish will be required to assemble a portfolio.
+At least four of the advanced courses must be taken on the Appleton campus.
+As part of the Spanish major, students need to take one writing-intensive course or one speaking-intensive course, in Spanish (or one Spanish 315: Advanced Composition and Conversation when studying abroad).

+Portfolio requirement

+In addition to the coursework specified in the core, students majoring in Spanish will be required to assemble a portfolio.
 The portfolio will provide evidence that demonstrates how the students, while enrolled in the program, have developed a number of the qualities and skills essential to their future success.
 The portfolio is a collection of evidence that constitutes a compelling argument that a student is proficient and has made steady progress toward a goal.
+The portfolio serves as a measure of and guide for student improvement: it does not only accumu-late final course data.
+It allows files of early class assignments (audio or written) to be compared with later ones so that students can gauge their progress and focus on the development of specific skills.

-By the third week of their final term prior to graduation, Spanish majors are required to submit to the department for approval the portfolio of written work that they have done in departmental courses at Lawrence University or abroad.
+By the third week of their final term prior to graduation, Spanish majors are required to submit to the department for approval the portfolio of revised written work that they have done in departmental courses at Lawrence University or abroad.
 At least two Spanish department faculty members assigned by the chair will evaluate the portfolio and communicate the evaluation to the student by the seventh week of the term.
 Unapproved portfolios must be revised before the end of the term, and successful completion of this requirement is a condition for completion of the major.

-The portfolio of a student's work should consist of the following: - A cover letter, in Spanish, describing the content of the portfolio. - A list of courses taken for the major. - A reflective statement, in Spanish, of two or more pages, in which the student evaluates his or her development during the years as a Spanish major. - A minimum of 15 pages written in Spanish from three different courses, 300-level and above, chosen by the student. - Two oral samples (two minutes each) prepared independently by the student in a computer lab - · One reading of a text in Spanish and - One impromptu speech sample, performed in consultation with the student's academic advisor.
-The portfolio should be submitted in electronic format.
-Students should familiarize themselves with the departmental requirement at the time of declaring a major.
-Required for the Spanish minor Six standard courses (or a minimum of 36 units) above the level of Spanish 202, to include: One of the following:
+A portfolio of a student's work should consist of the following:

+A cover letter, in Spanish, describing the content

+of the portfolio and containing a reflective

+statement, in Spanish, of at least two pages, in

+which the students evaluate their

+develop-ment during the years as Spanish

+majors, justify the selection of materials for

+the portfolio, link the samples to their

+interests, and reflect on the improvement

+gained throughout their careers at Lawrence

+University.
+This part of the portfolio is

+expected to be error-free.